appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-reports.md

 # Enterprise App Store Reports

-You can get the reports of your Enterprise Store from this screen.
+You can get the reports of your Enterprise App Store from this screen.
 The reports screen allows you to see the following data with a clear and concise user interface

 - App name
 - Users